West Virginia Personal Injury Claim FAQs

 Whenever the death of a person is caused by the wrongful act, neglect, or default of another, then a duly appointed, personal representative of the deceased person can bring an action for wrongful death.
 A settlement may be reached or a jury may award damages (compensation) to the surviving spouse and children, including adopted and stepchildren, brothers, sisters, parents, and any other persons who were financially dependent upon the decedent at the time of his or her death.
 Under West Virginia law, compensation may be awarded for the following: (1) Sorrow, mental anguish, and solace; (2) compensation for reasonably expected loss of income of the decedent and services, protection, care and assistance provided by the decedent; (3) expenses for the care, treatment and hospitalization of the decedent; and (4) reasonable funeral expenses.
 W. Va.
 Code § 55-7-6.

-The short is answer to this question is in limited circumstances you may be able to file an injury claim against your employer if you were injured at work.
+The short answer to this question is in limited circumstances you may be able to file an injury claim against your employer if you were injured at work in West Virginia.
 However, your rights depend on a number of factors such as the cause and extent of your injuries and whether your employer maintained workers’ compensation insurance.

 We strongly advise you to speak with an experienced West Virginia personal injury attorney first.
 We cannot count the people who have told us they regretted settling their personal injury case before speaking with a lawyer.
 Injuries caused by auto accidents or negligence are frequently permanent and may require medical care years later, for example.
 An experienced personal injury lawyer knows this and can help you properly evaluate your case.

-Get a Free Consultation with an Experienced West Virginia Personal Injury Lawyer
+Can You Get a Free Consultation with an Experienced West Virginia Personal Injury Lawyer?
+Yes!